L33t-dot-UK/MIPR/Battery_Board_Setup/Readme.md

 # Battery Board Setup Code

-Use this code to set the output of you battery board to 12V using the motor speed as reference.
+Use this code to set the output of your battery board to 12V using the motor speed as a reference.
 This could be done using a multimeter if you have one.